os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 ## Number of semaphores

-How many semaphores are needed to make the two threads have a rendezvous after each iteration?
+How many semaphores are needed to enforce barrier synchronization between two threads?

-- Can rendezvous be achieved using a single semaphore?
+- Can this be achieved using a single semaphore?
 - Do you need to use two semaphores?
+- Do you need more than two semaphores?

 ## Declare global semaphore variables